neelriyer/neelriyer.github.io/_posts/2020-08-30-Cyclegan-Simpsonify.md

 [Will Kwan](https://www.youtube.com/watch?v=pctzpu_wJyE) recently using [stylegan2](https://github.com/NVlabs/stylegan2) to generate a dataset in one of his recent videos.
 It seemed to work fairly well for him.
 So I thought I could do the same thing.

-Here's some example faces taken from Nvidi's stylegan2 github repository.
+Here's some example faces taken from Nvidia's stylegan2 github repository.
 As you can see the output from this GAN is fairly photorealistic.

 <div>
 <img src="https://miro.medium.com/max/2636/1*WR5OApYceVhZTNhO33csZw.png" width="500" height = "500"/>